Nirph-Andre/AssetCapture/README.md

 # Asset Capture Mobile Application

-> Mobile applciation to capture assets in the field.
+> Mobile application to capture assets in the field.

 ## Mobile Requirements